OOI-RCA-APL/ceres/README.md

    - How much data do we have?
 How much are we collecting per day?
    - Why did a given job fail?
 How often is it running?

+   The web console will also allow you to control your components without touching a CLI.
+You can stop/start components, enable/disable components, send messages, call arbitrary procedures, and more.

-   Setting up a user interface to answer these questions for every project is a truly _massive_ amount of work that should ideally be handled _for you_.
+   Setting up a user interface to answer these questions for every project is a truly _massive_ amount of work that Ceres will handle _for you_.

 6. **Testing**

-   You need to test your system, ensuring everything is working as expected before you deploy.
-Individual components of your system should be testable in isolation with a good approximation of the real world setup.
+   Ceres components of are completely testable in isolation.
+They can be created and run in-code without any configuration files.
+Additionally do not have to set up and tear down external database just to run tests.
+If a database is not assigned to a component, it will create a temporary one automatically.

 7. **Deployment**

-   You need the system to be cross platform and easy to deploy.
-You should be able to run it on your local development machine, on a server, or on a Raspberry Pi with minimal effort.
+   Ceres cross platform and easy to deploy.
+It can run on your laptop, on a server, or on a Raspberry Pi with minimal effort.

 8. **Configuration**

-   System configuration should be centralized, understandable, easy to update, reload, parse and check for correctness.
-It should be possible to update configuration without restarting the entire system.
-Deploying or reverting changes should be easy.
+   Ceres' configuration is centralized, understandable, easy to update, reload, parse and is automatically checked for correctness.
+Configuration can be updated without restarting the entire system, only components with changed configurations will be recreated.

 ## Documentation